-Basoukos believes that approximately 70 percent of all the labelled EVOO’s sold in United States supermarkets are either adulterated or defective.
+Basoukos believes that approximately 70 percent of all labelled EVOO’s sold in United States supermarkets are either adulterated or defective.

 An olive oil is considered adulterated when it is mixed with oils of inferior quality, such as canola, sunflower, soy, and corn, he explains.